cfpb/design-system/docs/pages/design-principles.md

 #### Organize content semantically
 Semantic content allows user agents to correctly parse documents and present it to end users in a way that is appropriate for their device and medium without losing information or structure.

-Use semantic HTML, including relative header tags, lists, and semantic tags like `<aside>`, and `<figure>` Support HTML tables with semantic tags like `<th>`, `<thead>`, `<tbody>`, and `<caption>` Mark up HTML forms with semantic tags like `<label>`, `<fieldset>`, `<legend>`, and – where appropriate – HTML5 form additions like email fields.
+- Use semantic HTML, including relative header tags, lists, and semantic tags like `<aside>`, and `<figure>`
+- Support HTML tables with semantic tags like `<th>`, `<thead>`, `<tbody>`, and `<caption>`
+- Mark up HTML forms with semantic tags like `<label>`, `<fieldset>`, `<legend>`, and – where appropriate – HTML5 form additions like email fields.
-If the sequence of a page matters, the underlying HTML document should be in that order or the sequence should be machine-readable through another method.
+- If the sequence of a page matters, the underlying HTML document should be in that order or the sequence should be machine-readable through another method.
-Avoid text descriptions that rely on layout or other sensory items such as “click the round button” or “the image on the right.”
+- Avoid text descriptions that rely on layout or other sensory items such as “click the round button” or “the image on the right.”
 However, note that “above” and “below” are generally understood to mean “preceding” and “after,” and as such are permissible usage.

-Make content easily distinguishable from its surroundings These guidelines help ensure that content is perceivable for sighted users.
+#### Make content easily distinguishable from its surroundings

+These guidelines help ensure that content is perceivable for sighted users.

-TEXT:
+##### TEXT:

-Choose easy-to-read fonts.
+- Choose easy-to-read fonts.
-Avoid using images of text, except for logos and images meant to represent physical documents.
+- Avoid using images of text, except for logos and images meant to represent physical documents.
-Text should be able to be resized up to 200% without causing overlapping issues with other content on the page.
+- Text should be able to be resized up to 200% without causing overlapping issues with other content on the page.
 Don’t rely on browser zoom, since some users have settings to force large type.

-COLOR:
+##### COLOR:
-Do not use color as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
+- Do not use color as the only means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.
-Text should have a contrast ratio of at least 4.5 : 1, but there are exceptions.
+- Text should have a contrast ratio of at least 4.5 : 1, but there are exceptions.
-For large text, a contrast ratio of only 3 : 1 is necessary.
+  1. For large text, a contrast ratio of only 3 : 1 is necessary.
 Large regular text is at least 18pt/24px, while large bold text is 14pt/18px.
-Text or images of text that are either pure decoration or not visible, or are part of a logo, picture that contains significant other visual content, or inactive UI components (like disabled form controls) do not have a color contrast requirement.
+  2. Text or images of text that are either pure decoration or not visible, or are part of a logo, picture that contains significant other visual content, or inactive UI components (like disabled form controls) do not have a color contrast requirement.
-The Colour Contrast Check is a nice tool for testing color contrast ratios.
+- The Colour Contrast Check is a nice tool for testing color contrast ratios.

-AUDIO:
+##### AUDIO:
-Avoid auto-playing audio.
+- Avoid auto-playing audio.
 If this is absolutely unavoidable, provide a control that allows the user to stop the audio and adjust or mute the volume.
-In recorded audio, background sounds should be at least 20 dB lower than foreground sounds and speech.
+- In recorded audio, background sounds should be at least 20 dB lower than foreground sounds and speech.
 This does not apply to music.

-OperableView Operable on W3C site
+#### Operable (View Operable on W3C site)

 User interface components and navigation must be operable: an interface cannot require interaction that a user cannot perform.
 Following these guidelines will guarantee that all users can navigate a website or app regardless of their input device (mouse, keyboard, touchscreen, screen reader, etc).

 Ensure that all content is keyboard accessible